 5. Battling Nelson: Like so many rough-and-tumble brawlers of his era including his old nemesis Wolgast, Nelson paid little attention to the rules once the bell rang.
 Reckless and vicious, he rushed forward, ripping into his opponents, smashing away with everything he had and using whatever tactics might help get the job done.
 Elbows to the face and hard punches to the old meat and two veg were standard practice for Nelson.
 Indeed his most famous fight, a showdown with the great Joe Gans, ended when Nelson, knowing he was about to lose, intentionally drilled poor Joe right in the crown jewels and “The Durable Dane” was promptly disqualified.

-4. Harry Greb: There can be no doubt that “The Smoke City Wildcat” will forever be regarded as one of the greatest pugilists who ever lived, and it is just as likely he will also always rank high on any list of “dirty” fighters.
-Greb’s style was to swarm and overwhelm his opponent and in the midst of a fusillade of legal blows were hidden a myriad of illegal ones.
-It was a package deal.
-No one expected Greb to fight clean, so referees usually just shrugged their shoulders and watched the carnage unfold.
-In fact, when Greb wasn’t ignoring the referee, he was known to intimidate officials, yelling at them when they tried to intervene or break a clinch.
-After all, Greb loved clinches; within their close confines he did some of his deadliest work, while each time an opponent found himself in a desperate embrace with “The Pittsburgh Windmill” it must have felt like creeping death.
-Elbows, thumbs, bites, headbutts, laces — all part of the arsenal employed by perhaps the greatest middleweight champion in boxing history.
+4. Harry Greb: There can be no doubt that “The Smoke City Wildcat” will forever be regarded as one of the greatest pugilists who ever lived, and, while some disagree and call it a “bad rap,” it is likely he will also always rank high on any list of “dirty” fighters.
+Greb’s style was to swarm and overwhelm his opponent and in the midst of a fusillade of legal blows there were often more than a few illegal ones.
+Few expected Greb to fight clean, so referees usually just shrugged their shoulders and watched the carnage unfold.
+In fact, when Harry wasn’t ignoring the referee, he was known to intimidate officials, yelling at them when they tried to intervene or break a clinch.
+Greb loved clinches; within their close confines he did some of his deadliest work, while each time an opponent found himself in a desperate embrace with “The Pittsburgh Windmill” it must have felt like creeping death.
+Elbows, thumbs, headbutts, laces — all part of the arsenal employed by perhaps the greatest middleweight in boxing history.

 3. Antonio Margarito: There is no more heinous crime in boxing than loading the gloves or handwraps.
 In doing so, a boxer effectively removes himself from the realm of sport and enters the domain of criminality.
 Boxing is already dangerous enough; inserting plaster into gloves or wraps takes it to another level.
 Such an act should disqualify a boxer from ever competing again.